UMAprotocol/UMIPs/UMIPs/umip-151.md

 ## Technical Specification
 Each index has a data endpoint, open-source code, and methodology paper which are approved by the Volatility DAO.
 The Volatility DAO approves an index/benchmark through the Protocol Improvement Process which can be found on the [Volatility DAO Github](https://github.com/Volatility-DAO/PIPS).
 The approved PIP directory contains all necessary steps, software, and endpoints to validate an index.

-The index can be looked up and validated by participants of the DVM and/or disputers through the `timestamp` and `ancillaryData` passed into the Optimistic Oracle's `proposePrice` function.
-The ancillaryData consists of the methodology, time window, and target asset concatenated into a single parameter: `id:{methodology}-{window}-{targetAsset}`.
+The index can be looked up and validated by participants of the DVM and/or disputers through the `timestamp` and `ancillaryData` passed into the Skinny Optimistic Oracle's `requestAndProposePriceFor` function.
+The `ancillaryData` consists of the methodology, time window, and target asset concatenated into a single parameter: `id:{methodology}-{window}-{targetAsset}`.
 This parameter can be deconstructed and used to access data sources.
 If `ancillaryData` does not comply with these standards, DVM participants should return the "magic number": `-3735928559` which equals .
 We understand that this is a non-traditional format for `ancillaryData` but it is necessary to optimize storage within The DAOracle smart contracts.

 For an example of how to use the `ancillaryData` to recreate an index please see Implementation below.